[5 Tips] Become An Assertive Manager For Women

 These include a weak handshake, smiling too much and trailing off sentences.

-Again these are down to a lack of confidence at heart and the exercises mentioned above will help.
+Again these are down to a lack of confidence at heart and the exercises mentioned above will help!

-4. Expressing Themselves In A Disorganised Manner
+4. Expressing Themselves

-Womens sentences can be filled with caveats and apologies.
+Women’s sentences can be filled with caveats and apologies.

 This confuses the point they want to make!